 Characteristically, oxisols have low activity clay that are non-sticky and usually resistance to compaction.
-They have a poor structural stability, low inherent fertility, low water holding capacity, various nutrients imbalances, and high susceptibility to water erosion (Agboola et al., 1997; Egbuchua 2007).
+They have a poor structural stability, low inherent fertility, water holding capacity, various low nutrients imbalances. high and susceptibility to water erosion (Agboola et al., 1997; Egbuchua 2007).
 The high concentration of iron and aluminum oxides in this soil, allow it to bind so tightly with phosphorus end thus, deficiency of phosphorus is common (Egbuchua, 2007).